Goralive/JavaPracticeRun/readme.md

-## Self-learning Java in practice
+## Self-learning Java in practice.
+DRAFT
-Java core, OOP, draft, passing some courses
-To do: TDD, BDD, Unit testing
+There is a lot of code made during practice.